Debt Behind the AI Boom: A Large-Scale Empirical Study of AI-Generated Code in the Wild: Background

 \subsection{Motivation}

 The technical debt introduced by AI coding assistants is not just a theoretical risk.
 Such issues are becoming increasingly common in real-world codebases.
 Figure~\ref{fig:hysteria2_example} and~\ref{fig:librealsense_example} show two examples.
-In Figure~\ref{fig:hysteria2_example}, a Copilot-authored commit introduced a \texttt{shell=True} subprocess call in \texttt{hysteria2.py}~\cite{hysteria2commit_issue}.
+In Figure~\ref{fig:hysteria2_example}, a GitHub Copilot-authored commit introduced a \texttt{shell=True} subprocess call in \texttt{hysteria2.py}~\cite{hysteria2commit_issue}.
 This pattern increases security risk by allowing command injection if user input is involved.
 A human developer later fixed it, noting in the commit message: \textit{``Improve code security by removing shell=True from subprocess calls''}~\cite{hysteria2commit_fix}.
 Figure~\ref{fig:librealsense_example} shows a bug from Intel's \texttt{librealsense}~\cite{librealsenserepo}.
-A Copilot-authored commit replaced a value with a named constant but never defined it~\cite{librealsensecommit_issue}.
-The buggy code remained in the repository for over three weeks before the maintainer added the missing definition~\cite{librealsensecommit_fix}.
+In another case, GitHub Copilot replaced a literal value with a named constant, but never defined the constant~\cite{librealsensecommit_issue}.
+The buggy code remained in the repository for over three weeks before the maintainer committed a fix adding the missing definition~\cite{librealsensecommit_fix}.

 These two examples highlight the motivation of our study.
 AI coding assistants can generate functional code, but they may introduce quality issues into production codebases.
 Developers also tend to over-trust and accept AI suggestions without thorough review~\cite{perry2023users, sabouri2025trust}.
 These issues may be fixed later, or they may persist for a long time, or even create long-term maintenance challenges.
 Recent studies~\cite{nguyen2022empirical, liu2024refining, fu2025security, siddiq2024quality, wang2025ai, he2025does} have examined the AI-generated code, but they have several limitations.
-However, most prior studies focus on a single tool, a small set of tasks, or controlled settings.
+Most prior studies focus on a single tool, a small set of tasks, or controlled settings.
 For example, Watanabe~\ea~\cite{watanabe2025use} measured the initial acceptance rate of AI-authored code in a single repository.
 We still know little about the long-term implications of AI-generated code on software quality and maintenance.
-Thus, we study the technical debt introduced by AI coding assistants in the wild: how often it is introduced, what kinds of issues appear, and whether those issues still remain in the codebase over time.
+Thus, we study the technical debt introduced by various AI coding assistants in the wild: how often it is introduced, what kinds of issues appear, and whether those issues still remain in the codebase over time.